khaledalam/frontend-assignment/README.md

 ### Submission Instructions:
 - GitHub repo link with a README.md explaining setup and implementation.
 - Live demo (if deployed on Vercel or Netlify).

+## Task Submission: Create a private repo on GitHub and share the repo with khaledalam.net@gmail.com